Master of Professional Studies

 - During the first term of study, you will develop an Individualized Learning Plan (ILP) under the guidance of a faculty advisor.
 The ILP contains a career goal statement and outlines the coursework you will complete as part of your degree plan.
 With the assistance of your faculty advisor, you will choose up to three focus areas that align with your professional and personal goals.

 - You must follow the below sequence of courses for the first three terms.

 Course List Code Title Credits PR500 Professional Global Communication 5 PR501 Professional Research Methods and Data Literacy 5 Select one of the following: 5 Professional and Organizational Ethics Visionary Leadership, Conflict, and Collaboration Competitive Positioning, Planning, and Decision Making

-- You may not use transfer credit to replace or substitute for core courses unless a waiver is granted by the Dean of the School of General Education.
+- You may not use credit for prior learning to fulfill core courses unless a waiver is granted by the Dean of the School of Multidisciplinary and Professional Studies.
 A waiver is issued based upon an evaluation of common learning outcomes.
 The following courses must be completed at Purdue Global: PR500 Professional Global Communication, PR501 Professional Research Methods and Data Literacy, and PR599 Graduate Capstone in Professional Studies.
 One of the following courses must be completed at Purdue Global: PR502 Professional and Organizational Ethics, PR503 Visionary Leadership, Conflict, and Collaboration, PR504 Competitive Positioning, Planning, and Decision Making.